Graphlet-AI/graphml-class/README.md

-# Graph Machine Learning: Theory, Practice, Tools and Techniques
+# Full Stack Graph Machine Learning: Theory, Practice, Tools and Techniques v1.1.1

 This is a course from Graphlet AI on full-stack graph machine learning taught by Russell Jurney.